jvanheld/LCG_BEII/practicals/motif_search_RegulonDB/motif_search_RegulonDB.md

 - Fill up the details of the collective exploration table (<https://tinyurl.com/lcg-beii-19>).

+- Save a text file with the target gene names (one per row)

+- Save another text file with the names of the operon leader genes (one gene per row).
+These will serve as reference to compute the rate of recovery of the target genes with the different motif representations (consensus or matrix, resp. ).

 - Save a fasta file with the sequences of the known binding sites for your TF (tip: click on the bug "+" button in the header of the binding site section)

 - Save in a text file the matrix associated to your factor.